 What is Foresight knowledge?

-Foresight is a broad field of practice that aims at generating robust knowledge of the possible futures and thus at reducing uncertainty and complexity for strategic decision-making, e.g. at the science-policy interface (Robinson et al. 2021).
-Foresight approaches engaging and using the collective knowledge of a public vary widely.
-Two loose and open concepts that are extensively applied in foresight practice and subject to constant deliberation are relevant to contextualise our empirical study: “foresight expertise” and “foresight knowledge”.
-Foresight expertise includes substantial knowledge in selected areas of interest (depending on the objective and rationality of a specific foresight activity).
-This aspect of expertise relies to a certain extend on (interdisciplinary) scientific knowledge (next to societal and policy issues) and mainly serves as input to a foresight exercise.
-In order to make robust forward-looking statements a foresight expert also needs the ability to (creatively) extend this knowledge to the future and to assess its plausibility subsequently (Loveridge 2004, 38).
-Imagination and creativity are key requirements for this endeavour (Loveridge 2004, 38).
-Although individual foresight expertise is a prerequisite input for foresight processes, fForesight is ostensibly a "systematic, participatory, future-intelligence-gathering and medium-to long-term vision-building process aimed at present-day decisions and mobilising joint actions" (Gavigan et al. 2001, 3).

 Foresight is a systemic approach for strategic forward-looking activities of exploring multiple futures (EC 2020) in a structured way and a broad field of research and practice at the interface of policy and science, which aims at generating forward-looking knowledge and enhancing anticipatory capacities to support decision-making and dealing with uncertainties (Robinson et al. 2021).
 In many foresight processes, it is key to involve experts, stakeholders, and citizens in creative sense-making workshops and strategic dialogues about the future of complex issues (or complex futures).
 It is important to understand that foresight is “not about predicting the future but about exploring different plausible futures that could arise and the opportunities and challenges they could present" (EC 2020).
 In this sense, strategic foresight is different from forecasting.
 While forecasting attempts to predict a single "correct" version of the future based on data from the past, evidence and probability (e.g., mathematical modelling), foresight uses multiple alternative plausible futures based on plausible combinations of various possible developments of influencing factors in order to identify future risks and challenges under uncertainty.
 Besides its systematic, participatory, future-intelligence-gathering character, the more qualitative oriented foresight often aims at medium- to long-term vision-building process for present-day decisions or mobilisation of joint actions (Gavigan et al. 2001, 3).
 In the latter definition, the emphasis lies on the interaction of multiple actors involved in the process of generating and deliberating foresight knowledge and overcoming individual and institutional filters of perception and biases of future assumptions (Warnke and Schirrmeister 2016, Rosa et al. 2021).
 Both quantitative and qualitative methods are often combined in foresight processes, and with the increasing digitisation and availability of big data, the interest in deploying semi-automated or automated methods to explore large amounts of data is also growing in this field (cf. Geurts et al. 2021).